wptrainingteam/learn-wp-content/developer-learning-pathway/the-programming-languages-of-wordpress/05-mysql.md

 UPDATE colors SET value = 'blue' WHERE type = 'header';
 ```

+If you browse the table, you'll see the value of the `value` column has been updated.

 ## Deleting rows from a table

 If you wanted to delete a row from the table, you would use the `DELETE` statement.
 This statement takes the name of the table, and the row to delete.